-The Bank's most popular checking account, which includes requirements to earn a reward, has removed the requirement of debit card transactions to be completed during a cycle.
-In the Bank's geographical area, the states have issued "stay at home" guidelines and many of our customers were concerned with being able to complete the requirement.
-The debit card transaction requirement has been waived for the cycles representing the activity for April and May.
-This impacted almost 11.5 thousand accounts and representing over \$90.8 million in average account balances.
-The product includes the option of attaching a savings account for which the same requirements have been waived and impacts an additional almost 7 thousand accounts and \$107.7 million in average account balances, calculated as of the cycle ended March 31st.
+The Bank's most popular checking account, which includes requirements to earn a reward, removed the requirement of debit card transactions to be completed during a cycle for the months of April and May.
+In the Bank's geographical area, the states issued "stay at home" guidelines and many of our customers were concerned with being able to complete the requirement.
+This impacted almost 11.6 thousand accounts and represented just under \$101 million in average account balances.
+The product includes the option of attaching a savings account for which the same requirements were waived and impacted an additional almost 7 thousand accounts and \$113.1 million in average account balances, calculated as of June 30th.
 Overall, typically 80-85% of our customers meet all the requirements.
-The waiving of the debit card transactions will likely allow those customers to receive the reward and possibly an additional 77.5% of the previous non-qualifiers that represented the other 15-20% in total.
+The waiving of the debit card transactions allowed those customers to receive the reward and possibly an additional 77.5% of the previous non-qualifiers which represented the other 15-20% in total.
+With the removal of the "stay at home" guidelines, the debit card transaction requirement was reinstated beginning with the June cycle on May 29th.
+During the months of April and May, most individuals still met their debit card transaction requirement with the "stay at home" order in place.
+As of end of September, our customers are meeting the same percentage of qualifications as pre-COVID levels.